cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Natural Science

-Natural Science is made up of physics, chemistry and biology.
+Natural Science is made up of physics, chemistry, and biology.
 This includes some in-depth knowledge of these subjects, making the Natural Science character a jack-of-all-trades.